 The game was written from late 1989 to summer 1990 when I was in the last year of high school.
-I was the coder, idea generator, etc. My classmate Indrek Pinsel, now a professional programmer and a free-time DJ, wrote the music and parts of the music coding He and two-years younger Alar Koot, who is now a professional designer, also helped me with the graphics.
-In particular, Alar helped me to design the final screen and some of the icons.
+I was the coder, idea generator, etc. My classmate Indrek Pinsel, now a professional programmer and a free-time DJ, wrote the music and parts of the music coding.
+He and two-years younger Alar Koot, who is now a professional designer, also helped me with the graphics.
+In particular, Alar helped me to design the final screen and some of the tiles.
 Many other pupils (like Helvis Ints) provided invaluable help continuously play-testing the game.
 Several levels would have been much simpler or more boring without their ingenuity.
 Note: the game is said to be copyrighted by the "Santa Claus Software."
 Of course, there was no such company.
 It was just I and my friends.

 About the name of the game.
 I just happened to design a redheaded protagonist.
-So it was just proper that I, then at high school, assumed that he is Irish.
+So it was proper that I, then at high school, assumed that he is Irish.
 Moreover, O'Connor sounds very Irish.
 (Though I later became to regret the choice, since the inclusion of the apostrophe in file names can be problematic.)
 The first name of O'Connor might have been Patrick; it is not mentioned anywhere in the files, and I really do not remember.
 Maybe he did not have any first names.
 "Among the falling walls" was a logical part of the name, since the walls really fall in this game.
-An earlier name of the game was called "O'Connor in the cellars of Boston" because the levels look like dungeons, and "cellars of Boston" was an internal joke (a catchphrase) about something that we had at this time.
+An earlier name of the game was called "O'Connor in the cellars of Boston" because the levels look like dungeons, and "cellars of Boston" was an internal joke (a meme) about something that we had at this time.
 (Why Boston?
 Which joke?
-Do not remember, again, ...)
+I do not remember, again, ...)